ClickBank Gravity Score Explained: How to Find Winning Offers

 With Gravity Score, you’re getting all of those other factors to get a sense of what’s popular, including but not limited to total sales.

-With Rank Score, you’re only seeing the volume of sales overall.
-In other words, products are ranked purely based on total revenue.
-Just keep in mind that some top ClickBank products are promoted by the biggest affiliates, so just a handful of affiliates could be bringing in large dollar amounts with massive ad buys that smaller affiliates won’t be doing.
+Just keep in mind that some top ClickBank products are promoted by the highest-volume affiliates, so just a handful of individual affiliates (or agencies) could be bringing in large dollar amounts with massive ad buys that smaller affiliates can’t keep up with.

 What is a Good Gravity for ClickBank?